EKOKE-DAO/ekoke/docs/canisters/ekoke-index.md

 ### commit

-This endpoint is called by the ekoke-ledger to commit a transaction into the index.
+This endpoint is called by the ekoke-archive to commit a transaction into the index.